wrightben/texas-holdem/MD/Shuffle and Deal Cards.md

 ```

 ## Generalization
-This is a generalized lottery function when *52* is a variable.
-Both the high and low of the range can be variables, which does not have to change the creation of the _ (bit) array.
+Deal cards, pick lottery numbers, etc. Both the high and low of the range can be variables, which does not have to change the creation of the _ (bit) array.
 Example: Range of 30-50, bit array length 0-51.